 Our Current ProblemAccording to the EPA, in 2017, the US discarded approximately 17 million tons of clothing.
 Textiles left rotting release methane gas and CO2 into the atmosphere, further accelerating the effects of climate change.

 Upcycle: giving new life

-Since the invention and the mass production of plastics, humans have found themselves overwhelmed by the sheer number of plastic waste choking and killing wildlife.
-Making reusable tote bags through upcycling is the most sustainable option.
 Conventional cotton tote bags are more harmful than people realize.
-The ever-thirsty cotton plant takes over 30,000 liters to create 1 kg of cotton.
+The ever-thirsty cotton plant takes over 30,000 liters to create 1kg of cotton.
 One cotton shirt uses approximately 2,700 liters of water.
 Not to mention, the dyeing process can pollute waterways.
 Growing cotton requires the use of harmful pesticides, and the runoffs continue to harm wildlife and the farming community. (source)

-Made sustainably with old unwanted jeans, rescued textiles and recycled fabrics.
+Useful home products made sustainably with old unwanted jeans, rescued textiles, and recycled PET fabrics.